eiffel-community/community/howtos/introduction-of-a-new-tc-member.md

 Checklist for introducing a new Technical Committee member

 - Become an owner of Eiffel Community GitHub organization
-- Add email as billing email under [billing settings](https://github.com/organizations/eiffel-community/settings/billing)
 - Become a maintainer of eiffel-community-maintainers in the [maintainers list](https://github.com/orgs/eiffel-community/teams/eiffel-community-maintainers/members)
 - Become an owner of Eiffel Community Google Groups in the [members list](https://groups.google.com/g/eiffel-community/members)
 - Become an owner of Eiffel Technical Committee Google Groups in the [members list](https://groups.google.com/g/eiffel-tc/members)
 - Become a member of Eiffel Community HackMD team in the [members list](https://hackmd.io/team/eiffel-community/manage#members)
-- Have a manager role in the YouTube channel
+- Have an owner role in the YouTube channel
 - Invited to the TC meetings
+- Become a superadmin for the [LinkedIn page](https://www.linkedin.com/company/eiffel-community/)
+- Become a Workspace Owner in the [Slack workspace](https://eiffel-workspace.slack.com)
+- Become an Admin in the Technical Committee Tasks project in the Eiffel Community GitHub organization